quantify-os/quantify-scheduler/docs/source/examples/hardware_config_migration.md

 rich.print(hardware_config_transmon_old_style)
 ```

-This config can be migrated to the new {class}`~.backends.qblox_backend.QbloxHardwareCompilationConfig` datastructure using the built-in validation, which will recognize the old-style config and convert it to the new-style config:
+This config can be migrated to the new {class}`~.backends.qblox_backend.QbloxHardwareCompilationConfig` datastructure using the built-in validation method `.model_validate`, which will recognize the old-style config and convert it to the new-style config:

 ```{code-cell} ipython3
 ---